 5 min read

-Leda Writes for Fintech Futures: Why you should go hug your innovation team
+Leda Writes for Fintech Futures: go hug your innovation team

 Every Thursday, Leda Glyptis, 11:FS Chief of Staff creates #LedaWrites.
 This week she turns her attention to innovation in big banks and why partners, vendors and many more should take caution when talking to innovation.